 Six new COVID-19 cases in Leeds, Grenville, and Lanark

-The Leeds, Grenville, and Lanark Disitrict Health Unit is reporting six new cases of COVID-19.
+Five new cases were reported in the last 24 hours before the report was released.
+One new case was added from the previous days.

-One new case was reported in the last 24 hours before the report was released.
-Five cases were added from the previous days.
+The number of known active cases in the region is at 26.

 15 of the known active cases are in the United Counties of Leeds and Grenville.
-11 are in Lanark.
-One is marked as Out of Region/Unknown.
+9 are in Lanark.
+Two are marked as Out of Region/Unknown.

 Three people are in the hospital with the virus.
 Two of them are in the intensive care unit.